stellar-deprecated/horizon/docs/reference/operations-for-account.md

 This endpoint represents all [operations](./resources/operation.md) that were included in valid [transactions](./resources/transaction.md) that affected a particular [account](./resources/account.md).

 This endpoint can also be used in [streaming](../learn/responses.md#streaming) mode so it is possible to use it to listen for new operations that affect a given account as they happen.
+If called in streaming mode Horizon will start at the earliest known operation unless a `cursor` is set.
+In that case it will start from the `cursor`.
+You can also set `cursor` value to `now` to only stream operations created since your request time.

 ## Request